 Service Bus Topic: Connect other Azure services or on-premises services by responding to Service Bus topic messages

 How much does Functions cost?

-Azure Functions has two kinds of pricing plans.
+Azure Functions has three kinds of pricing plans.
 Choose the one that best fits your needs:

-- App Service plan - Run your functions just like your web apps.
-When you are already using App Service for your other applications, you can run your functions on the same plan at no additional cost.
+App Service plan: Run your functions just like your web apps.
+If you use App Service for your other applications, your functions can run on the same plan at no additional cost.